mpar12/Surveyor_AI/README.md

 - `/assistant` – Fullscreen, audio-only ElevenLabs agent experience gated on explicit microphone consent.
 - `/people-demo` – Simple client page to exercise the `/api/people` endpoint and review verified contacts.
 - `/people-results` – Displays the most recent contact list generated from the population workflow.
+- `/return` – Entry point for returning users to submit their PIN and jump straight to the scorecard.
+- `/scorecard` – Server-rendered dashboard that loads responses for a session via the `sid` query parameter.
 - `/results` – Placeholder page that will surface survey insights.

 ## Next steps